-It’s been a tough year for many people.
-The COVID-19 crisis has turned daily life upside down and created health concerns and financial pressures.
+It’s been a tough year for many Australians.
+Hot on the heels of a horror bushfire season, the COVID-19 crisis has turned daily life upside down and created health concerns and financial pressures.
 In uncertain days like these, many people are grateful for the comfort their pets can provide.
 So, how do our furry friends manage to give us such a boost when times get tough?

 Studies have consistently shown that pet owners experience lower rates of depression, anxiety and stress than those who don’t have a fur friend in their life.
 So, just why is it pets have such a positive effect on our mental health, especially when the going is tough?